hollance/TheKissOfShame/README.md

 ## Installation instructions

-> **NOTE:** This is currently work-in-progress.
-There may be issues with the plug-in!
+> **NOTE:** ‼️ This is currently work-in-progress.
+There may be issues with the plug-in.
+Use at your own risk! ‼️

 ### Mac